Vaginal flora: Other vaginal bacterial species

 Other bacterial species are frequently found in the vagina, such as the Gram positive cocci: Atopobium vaginae, Peptostreptococcus spp., Staphylococcus spp., Streptococcus spp., and Bacteroides spp., Fusobacterium spp., Gardnerella vaginalis, Mobiluncus, Prevotella spp., and Gram-negative enteric organisms, such as Escherichia coli.
 Mycoplasma and Ureaplasma are frequently found in the vagina.
 Some of the obligate and facultative anaerobic bacteria are associated with BV.
+Neisseria gonorrhoeae is found in the vagina and is considered a pathogen that is sexually transmitted.

 Pregnancy

 The effect of tampon use on vaginal flora is debated, but application of tampons appears not to significantly modify the balance of bacterial presence.
 Pregnancy alters the microbiota with a reduction in species/genus diversity.

 Disease prevention

 A healthy vaginal microbiome aids in the prevention of bacterial vaginosis, yeast infections and other possible problems by maintaining an acidic pH (< 4.5) that is unfavourable for the growth of common pathogens, such as Gardnerella vaginalis.
 The lactobacilli present in a healthy vaginal microbiome also occupy the ecological niche that would otherwise be available for exploitation by pathogenic organisms.
 However, harmful bacteria or an imbalance in bacteria can lead to infection.

-Bacterial vaginosis is associated with the presence of Gardnerella vaginalis and Peptostreptococcus anaerobius and a decrease in the number of Lactobacillus species that comprise the healthy vaginal microbiota.
+There are many factors that contribute to the composition of vaginal microbiota including stress, age, lifestyle, diet, gut microbiota, antibiotics, probiotics, and vaginal infections.

+Lifestyle can impact microbiota by means of personal hygiene.
+Research suggests that vaginal douching is associated with increased risk of BV.
+It also shows that sexual practices that include multiple sexual partners can increase BV or throw off stable microbiota composition.
+Smoking and alcohol consumption can also increase likelihood of BV development because it indirectly impacts the metabolite production profile.
+There is also research supporting the idea that increased stress levels can have an impact on the balance of vaginal lactobacilli by elevating cortisol levels, reducing vaginal glycogen, lowering lactobacilli, elevating vaginal pH, and increasing proinflammatory response.

+It is becoming more commonly known how our diets can impact our gut microbiota, but it can have the same impact on vaginal microbiota.
+Research shows that diets rich in nutrients with low glycemic index and lower fat intake may be associated with a decreased chance of getting BV.